The warm sun on our backs.

 Kauai’s largest bay, it’s some two miles long, fringed by a white sand beach.

-During the summer, especially, the waters of Hanalei Bay are typically smooth.
-(The sea may be too rough, though, for paddleboarding in winter due to winter swells.)
+During the summer, the waters of Hanalei Bay are typically smooth.
+(However, the sea may be too rough for paddleboarding in winter due to rougher waters.)

 You’ll find three beach areas: Waioli Beach Park, Hanalei Pavilion Beach Park and the Hanalei Pier.
 The water is usually calmer at the Hanalei Pier end.